-The Children’s Integrated Therapy Service run drop in sessions for parents, carers and school staff to get advice for children who are not on the caseload, but where further guidance is needed.
-Your child does not need a referral to access a drop-in session.
+The Children’s Integrated Therapy Service run advice sessions for parents, carers and school staff to get advice for children who are not on the caseload, but where further guidance is needed.
+Your child does not need a referral to access an advice session.

 The aim of the sessions is to give you time to talk with a therapist about concerns you have about your child’s development.

 Our therapist’s will be able to observe your child at play, talk to you about your child’s development and advise what you need to do next.
+Outcomes from the sessions can include: advice to work on at home, signposting to further support for your child, or completing a referral to the service if further assessment is needed.
 You will be seen in order but you may have to wait to see the therapist.

-For early years drop-in sessions for physiotherapy (Hillingdon Moves) and speech and language therapy (Hillingdon Talks), please contact us directly by email citsadmin.cnwl@nhs.net.
-Please include your child’s details and the drop-in session you want to attend.
+For early years advice sessions for physiotherapy (Hillingdon Moves), please contact us directly by email: citsadmin.cnwl@nhs.net.
+Please include your child’s details and the advice session you wish to attend.
 If you do not have access to email please call us on 01895 488 200.

 Dates for each service can be found below: